justinross102/ThemeParkWaitTimes_EDA/README.md

 In this repository, you will find:
 * Python code for scraping and cleaning the data
+* Python code for creating the graphs for my EDA post
 * The dataset
 * A folder named `feedback` which contains documentation of peer feedback and my responses for each project part